pomelo-io/dao-security/README.md

 - Attributable results: number of valid findings, criticity, CPU/RAM gains from optimization (for EOS smart contracts)

 #### Duplicate findings
 Due to the nature of the decentralized process, it's natural that some submissions will overlap between auditors (called duplicates findings).
-These types of submissions are worthless and needs to be eliminated as much as possible: a duplicate finding gives less value to the auditors who found it as they will have to split the reward between them (or not if all is given to the first one, discussed below) **and** is also gives less value to clients as they lose on resources (time/money)that could be spent to find other vulnerabilities.
+These types of submissions are worthless and needs to be eliminated as much as possible: a duplicate finding gives less value to the auditors who found it as they will have to split the reward between them (or not if all is given to the first one, discussed below) **and** it also gives less value to clients as they lose on resources (time/money) that could be spent to find other vulnerabilities.

 Although it's normal and pretty common to have duplicates, if we suppose that auditors don't communicate with each other, it's important to keep the ratio to a minimum.
 The crucial point should be to allocate as much money as possible towards **unique** findings.
 Duplicates (especially low quality ones) are just eating money out of the prize pool.